OpportunityIntl/OI-Tooltips/README.md

 # OI-Tooltips
 Experimental tooltip solution that uses absolute positioning to position tooltip relative to the document.
-Currently uses data-attribute `tooltip-v2` to avoid conflicting with existing tooltip solution.
+Currently uses data-attribute `tooltip-v2` to avoid conflicting with existing tooltip solution, and requires OI-icon custom icon font for the "nub".
 Should eventually be merged into Weavr.

 ###Usage